fzr72725/fzr72725.github.io/_posts/2018-07-27-py-regex-recap.md

 <img src="/images/regex.jpg">
 </p>

 **TL;DR:** _Having been working with text for so many years, I thought I could call myself a regular expression veteran.
 I can do quite a few fancy things with merely regex in TextPad.
 However, my recent text mining project made me realize that I need to do some systematic review on regex in Python.
-In this article, I will walk through some key points about Python regex through a number of road blockers I encountered during my project._
+In this article, I will walk through some key points about Python regex through a number of road blockers/confusion I encountered during my project._

-Although the grand theme applies to most situations, there are so many nuances about regex when it comes to different platforms.
-The syntax can be very different between regex in a text editor and a programming language.
-Looking at Python's regex specifically, there is also how regex functionality was structured as modules and objects.
+Although the same grand theme applies to most situations, there are so many nuances about regex when it comes to different platforms.
+The syntax can be quite different between regex in a text editor and a programming language.

 ### Confusion 1
-#### re.compile(<pattern>) or re.search(<pattern>, <string>)
+#### re.compile(\<pattern\>) or re.search(\<pattern\>, \<string\>)
 When I first started working on my text mining project, I was too lazy to read through the python documentation about regex.
-And indeed most of the time stackoverflow will give pretty decent solutions for me to get by (I do follow the ten-tab role at the very least though!).
+And indeed most of the time stackoverflow gives pretty decent solutions for me to get by (I do follow the ten-tab rule at the very least though!).
 But:
-To start using Python regex, some people do this:
+To start Python regex, some people do this:
 ```
 pattern = re.compile('-\d{2}-', re.IGNORECASE)
 match = pattern.search('the number: bc-22-a0')